Gabi Hentschke (Co-Chair)

 Bri Gardner Ford

-Bri Gardner Ford is a community developer, Churchwarden, and masters student at the University of Toronto.
+Bri Gardner Ford is a community developer and currently pursuing her Masters degree at the University of Toronto.

 Bri was born and raised in Mimico and worked her first job as a youth leader at LAMP CHC.